Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "It’s alright.
 Wasn’t my business, *yijao?"*

-"Eh… True.
+"Eh...
+True.
 But I shouldn’t keep secrets from friends."
 Gorku chittered darkly.
 "Worst part?
 My disability messes with my sense of smell.
 Figger I’m almost as nose-blind as a Human...
 An’ the implant don’t do *shit* ‘ta fix it.
-That part o’ my brain were…atrophied."
+That part o’ my brain were... atrophied."

-"Uh, I don’t wanna pry, but…what caused it?"
+"Uh, I don’t wanna pry, but... what caused it?"
 Leemu added hastily,  "You don’t need to answer."

 "Caused?
 Nothin’.
 Developmental, ‘parently.
 It weren’t genetic though, thank *fuck.* S’why they let me in the Clan in the first place, ‘cuz Stoneback is *picky.* So, there’s still hopes ‘fer me to sire another cub or three someday.
 Maybe..."
 He sighed again and scratched his flank distractedly.
 "I’m kinda worried about what it’ll be like if I take the implant out."

-"How…bad was it?"
+"How... bad was it?"

 Gorku whined quietly and flattened his ears.
 "It were hard ‘ta string words together, sometimes I’d get writin’ switched up in my head, that kinda thing.
 Could always ‘member everything I ever heard, though."

 "So you weren’t stupid, then, you just had trouble communicating.
 That’s not so bad.
 And maybe we can get it fixed!"

-"Yeah, but…Corti.
+"Yeah, but...
+Corti.
 Also, it’ll be ‘spensive."

 Preed spoke up.
 "That will not be a problem, if I have anything to say about it."